tthurnreiter/lcd4linux-dpf-slideshow/README.md

 Or use docker:
 To build the image: docker build -t lcd4linux-dpf-slideshow .
-To run the image: docker run --privileged lcd4linux-dpf-slideshow
+To run the image: docker run -d --privileged lcd4linux-dpf-slideshow

+NOTE: after the first start there may be up to a one minute long delay before the first image is loaded (including loads of file not found errors on the command line)